StreisandEffect/streisand/README.md

   * TLS Authentication is enabled which helps protect against active probing attacks.
 Traffic that does not have the proper HMAC is simply dropped.
   * The [Dante](http://www.inet.no/dante/) proxy server is set up as a workaround for a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=947801) in Firefox for Android.
 * [Shadowsocks](http://shadowsocks.org/en/index.html)
-  * A QR code is generated that allows the Android and iOS clients to be automatically configured by simply taking a picture.
+  * A QR code is generated that can be used to automatically configure the Android and iOS clients by simply taking a picture.
 You can tag '8.8.8.8' on that concrete wall, or you can glue the Shadowsocks instructions and some QR codes to it instead!
 * [Stunnel](https://www.stunnel.org/index.html)
   * Listens for and wraps OpenVPN connections.
 This makes them look like standard SSL traffic and allows OpenVPN clients to successfully establish tunnels even in the presence of Deep Packet Inspection.
   * Unified profiles for stunnel-wrapped OpenVPN connections are generated alongside the direct connection profiles.
 Detailed instructions are also generated.
   * The stunnel certificate and key are exported in PKCS #12 format so they are compatible with other SSL tunneling applications.
-Notably, this allows [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn) to tunnel its traffic through [SSLDroid](https://play.google.com/store/apps/details?id=hu.blint.ssldroid).
+Notably, this enables [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn) to tunnel its traffic through [SSLDroid](https://play.google.com/store/apps/details?id=hu.blint.ssldroid).
 OpenVPN in China on a mobile device?
 Yes!
 * [Tor](https://www.torproject.org/)
   * A [bridge relay](https://www.torproject.org/docs/bridges) is set up with a random nickname.
   * [Obfsproxy](https://www.torproject.org/projects/obfsproxy.html.en) is installed and configured, including support for the obfs3 and [ScrambleSuit](http://www.cs.kau.se/philwint/scramblesuit/) pluggable transports.